josuebarrera/GenEra/README.md

 ```

 Otherwise, you can install the dependencies independently and then include both genEra and Erassignment to your PATH.

+We will also release a Docker container soon!!!

 Once you finished, you can test whether genEra was installed correctly by running: